Blanching

 For peeling.
 Tomatoes, peaches, nectarines, and almonds peel effortlessly after 30-60 seconds of blanching.
 The brief heat loosens the skin without cooking the flesh.
 Score an X on the bottom of tomatoes before blanching for even easier peeling.

 For salads and cold dishes.
-Blanched green beans, broccoli, asparagus, and snap peas stay vibrant green and perfectly tender-crisp — ideal for salads, crudités, and grain bowls.
+Blanched green beans, broccoli, asparagus, and snap peas stay a vivid green and perfectly tender-crisp for salads, crudités, and grain bowls.

 To reduce bitterness.
 Blanching tames the sharpness of vegetables like rapini, kale, and Brussels sprouts by leaching out bitter compounds.